Before Filing For Bankruptcy

 - Do not pay off your car loan.

 - Do not fail to file your tax return.
-Even if you owe tax and can't pay, you should file a tax return.
-The trustee will want to see three years of tax returns.
+Even if you expect to owe taxes and can't pay, you should file the tax return.
+When filing for bankruptcy, you have to be up to date with tax filings.

 - Do not withdraw or borrow money from your retirement accounts.